Arctic Haven – Caribou, Wolves and Northern Lights

 Embracing the unexpected is part of the legacy – and excitement – of an experience at Arctic Haven.
 In the Arctic, there are no guarantees that we can achieve everything we set out to accomplish.
 The weather and the wildlife run on their own schedule.
 A measure of flexibility is something all of us must bring to an Arctic experience.

-- Flights between Yellowknife and Arctic Haven lodge
+- Charter flights between Yellowknife and Arctic Haven lodge

 - Accommodations at Arctic Haven

 - All touring and transfers at Arctic Haven

 - Gear provided for fishing and kayaking